Living Authentically Brings Greater Life Satisfaction, Happiness

 A lot of who we believe ourselves to be is defined by what we do, those we know, where we come from and probably someone else’s expectations and needs.
-If the persona we share with the world is different from our true feelings and beliefs, the internal conflict over time can lead to negative mental and physical health consequences.
+If the persona we share with the world is different from our private self, the internal conflict over time can lead to negative mental and physical health consequences.
 Living a lie, or even a half-truth, can be stressful on the mind and body.

 “Start with never asking for approval and watch what happens in your life.” – Caroline Myss

 The final part to authenticity is accepting external influence.
 Do you change your behavior based on the opinions of others or to be accepted and fit in?
 When you really know yourself, there is less chance of losing yourself in the personalities and preferences of others.
 Authenticity is helped tremendously if you don’t need the world’s approval.
 It takes hearing your own voice above the relentless din of everyone else’s opinion.
 It means taking a break from the world.
 It means not giving an F.